JillAshey/JillAshey_Putnam_Lab_Notebook/_posts/2024-10-27-e5-deepdive_GeneExt.md

 I am going to run miranda once more with the following flags: `-en -10 -strict`.
 The score (140), scale (4), gap-open penalty (-4), and gap-extend pentaly (-9) will be kept as the defaults.
 Submitted batch job 345844

-things to ask e5 ppl:

-- do we want to run gene ext or estimate the 3'UTR as 1000bp right flank? if yes, i need bam files from Peve and Pmea

-redo the 1kb stuff

 I want to check to see how similar the results would be between the 1kb estimate and the gene ext + 1kb estimate.
 Use this [post](https://github.com/JillAshey/JillAshey_Putnam_Lab_Notebook/blob/master/_posts/2024-06-15-e5-deepdive-miRNA-TargetPrediction.md) as reference.

 ```